open-cluster-management/search-chart/stable/ibm-search-prod/README.md

 For the recent installation documentation, see [IBM Multicloud Manager installation overview](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.2.1/mcm/installing/installing.html).

 ## Configuration
+The chart needs to use the release name as - search - for MCM console to work.
 The following tables lists the global configurable parameters of the search chart and their default values.

 | Parameter | Description | Default |